MicrosoftDocs/dataexplorer-docs/data-explorer/kusto/management/data-ingestion/eventhub.md

 ## Ingestion properties

 Ingestion properties instruct the ingestion process, where to route the data, and how to process it.
-You can specify [Ingestion properties](../../../ingestion-properties.md) of the events ingestion using the [EventData.Properties](https://docs.microsoft.com/dotnet/api/microsoft.servicebus.messaging.eventdata.properties?view=azure-dotnet#Microsoft_ServiceBus_Messaging_EventData_Properties).
+You can specify [ingestion properties](../../../ingestion-properties.md) of the events ingestion using the [EventData.Properties](https://docs.microsoft.com/dotnet/api/microsoft.servicebus.messaging.eventdata.properties?view=azure-dotnet#Microsoft_ServiceBus_Messaging_EventData_Properties).
 You can set the following properties:

 |Property |Description|
 |---|---|